Exploring stories of hope

 - What does ‘diversity’ mean in this context?

-- How can practitioners support or ‘walk alongside’ First Nations individuals and communities to grow and prosper?
+- How can practitioners support or ‘walk alongside’ Aboriginal and Torres Strait Islander individuals and communities to grow and prosper?

 - When Uncle Clyde discusses the concept of ‘good intentions’, what are the key points he is making?